 Homeschool Requirements in Florida: A Practical How-To Guide

-Remember, you don’t have to create a full-blown curriculum during deschooling.
-Your child’s reading list, field trips, and educational games can all count as legitimate learning experiences for your portfolio.
+Remember, you don’t have to create a full curriculum during deschooling.
+Your child’s reading list, field trips, and educational games can all count as real learning experiences for your portfolio.

 Overcoming Common Deschooling Hurdles

-- Guilt Over ‘Lost Time’: Parents sometimes worry that they’re wasting valuable academic time.
-However, the emotional and mental reset can actually accelerate future learning.
+• Guilt Over ‘Lost Time’: Parents sometimes worry they’re wasting valuable academic time.
+However, the emotional and mental reset can actually speed up future learning.

 Financial Support for Florida Homeschoolers

-If you’re concerned about the costs of resources or potential tutoring during or after the deschooling phase, Florida offers various scholarships for homeschoolers.
-You can learn more about financial assistance in our article:
+If you’re concerned about the costs of resources or tutoring during or after deschooling, Florida offers various scholarships for homeschoolers.
+You can learn more about financial help in our article:

 How to Get a Step Up Scholarship for Florida Homeschoolers